fabrice-rossi/blvim/pkgdown/index.md

 ### Static models

-In Wilson’s production constrained maximum entropy model, the flows are given by
+In Wilson’s production-constrained maximum entropy model, the flows are given by

 $$Y_{ij} = \frac{X_iZ_j^{\alpha}\exp(-\beta c_{ij})}{\sum_{k=1}^pZ_k^{\alpha}\exp(-\beta c_{ik})},$$

-where $\alpha$ is a return to scale parameter and $\beta$ is the inverse of a cost scale parameter.
-Notice that the flow matrix is *production constrained*, which means that the total outgoing flow from any origin location is equal to the production of this location, i.e.
+where $\alpha$ is a return-to-scale parameter and $\beta$ is the inverse of a cost scale parameter.
+Notice that the flow matrix is *production-constrained*, which means that the total outgoing flow from any origin location is equal to the production of this location, i.e.,

 $$\forall i,\quad X_i=\sum_{j=1}^{p}Y_{ij}.$$